serapath-contribution/browser-solidity/README.md

 ```
 Then open your `text editor` and start developing

+## Developing
+Just run `npm start` and open `127.0.0.1:8080` in your browser.
+If you edit any files, your browser live reloads automagically :-)

 ### Troubleshooting building

 Here are some things to consider if you have trouble building the package.